We’re inviting our pollinators back into our neighbourhoods and rights-of-way corridors!

-In 2019, CWF initiated meadow habitat restoration on rights-of-way in Ottawa and in 2020 and 2021 expanded this work to advance rights-of-way habitat restoration in Eastern Ontario and southwestern Ontario.
+In 2019, CWF initiated meadow habitat restoration on rights-of-way in Ottawa and in 2020 to 2022 expanded this work to advance rights-of-way habitat restoration in Eastern Ontario and southwestern Ontario.
 Through this initiative we are creating new partnerships and sharing expertise in grassland and meadowland restoration ecology.

-- 6.84 km2 of rights-of-way in Eastern Ontario have been improved through on the ground implementation of active and/or passive restoration, meeting 94 per cent of the objective.
+- 7.03 km2 of rights-of-way in Ontario have been improved through on the ground implementation of active and/or passive restoration.

 How You Can Help

-From March 4 to April 4, 2022, we have a matching gift campaign.
-Every gift donated to this campaign will be triple matched up to $60,000 in honour of the Canadian Wildlife Federation’s 60th anniversary.
-This triple match offer is only possible through the generous Estate gift of one of our very long-standing supporters, Ms. Mary Moore.
-Ms. Moore, an animal lover and nature enthusiast, supported CWF’s wildlife conservation efforts and today her legacy will live on through her generous sponsorship of this campaign.
-We are so very grateful to Ms. Moore.
-Her generosity provides a wonderful opportunity for your support to have triple the impact for our precious wildlife.
+From March 1 to March 31, 2023, we have a matching gift campaign.
+Every gift donated to this campaign will be triple matched up to $50,000 thanks to the generous Estate gift of one of our supporters, Mr. Harry Frishette.
+We are so very grateful to Mr. Frishette.
+His generosity provides a wonderful opportunity for your support to have triple the impact for our precious wildlife.
 Thank you!

 Together, we’re ensuring a positive future for our essential pollinators.
 Thank you!